jay04sri/School-Management-System/README.md

 Project Purpose--

-This project was mainly created for learning and practice purposes to strengthen my Java programming skills and understand real-time project structure. git clone <your-repo-link>
+This project was mainly created for learning and practice purposes to strengthen my Java programming skills and understand real-time project structure.
-Open the project in Eclipse or any Java IDE
-Run Main.java